cbmr-data/cbmr-data.github.io/esrum/source/guidelines.rst

 -  Data *must not* be copied out of audited ``/datasets`` or ``/projects`` folders without permission from the relevant data controller.
-Instead use symbolic links if you need the data to be located in a more convenient location.
+Instead, use symbolic links if you need the data to be located in a more convenient location.

 -  Data must not leave the cluster without permission from the relevant